12 Offbeat Things to Do in Vientiane, Laos

 2. Hiking Don Chan (Chan Island)

-Don Chan Island things to do in Vientiane
+Don Chan Island Vientiane

 If you’re looking for a rural adventure just steps away from the city center, head to Don Chan Island and meander through the vast network of trails connecting a sparse community of local farmers.